aws-samples/eks-workshop-developers/website/docs/containers/java/build-image.md

 ```

 :::info
-Don't close the terminal window with test command, we will use it for the following tests.
+Keep this terminal window open.
+We will use it in subsequent steps.
 :::

 You should see the following output:

 ![test-success](./images/test-success.png)

-Switch back to the initial terminal and stop the application with `Ctrl+C`.
+Switch back to the Java application terminal window, and stop the application with Ctrl+C.

 ## 3. Containerizing the application

-The local build can be a good starting point, but in the real world another development machine might miss some of the required dependencies to run the application.
-In order to solve the "Works on my machine" problem we can use containers.
+The local build can be a good starting point, but in the real world, another development machine might miss some of the required dependencies to run the application.
+To solve the "works okay on my machine" problem, we can use containers.

 A **container** is a standardized unit of software development that holds everything that your software application requires to run.
 This includes relevant code, runtime, system tools, and system libraries.

 Containers are created from a read-only template that's called an image.
 Images are typically built from a Dockerfile.
 A Dockerfile is a plaintext file that specifies all of the components that are included in the container.
-After they're built, these images are stored in a registry such as Amazon ECR where they can be downloaded from.
+After they're built, these images are stored in a registry such as Amazon ECR where they can be uploaded and downloaded.

 Copy a simple Dockerfile to the current application folder: